Track and Trace: How to get started

 - 1. Setup a leadership decision meeting – Come out of that meeting with the following decisions: (i) Acknowledgment of Track & Trace legislation requirements & its importance to business continuity; (ii) Who is going to sponsor this program (at VP / EVP level or President)?; (iii) Who is going to lead the program (at Director or Senior Manager level)?; (iv) When are you “roughly” planning to start your program based on resource/budget availability vs. deadlines?

-- 2. Invest in an educational workshop – This is less expensive & more effective option than sending number of delegates to a Serialization conference to get the latest education, trends, industry benchmarks.
-Sending one delegate to a conference can rarely be enough, unless this person knows both IT, Engineering, Regulatory and Supply Chain aspects quite well (too much to ask from one person :-)).
+- 2. Invest in an educational workshop – This is a less expensive & more effective option than sending a number of delegates to a Serialization conference to get the latest education, trends, industry benchmarks.
+Sending one delegate to a conference can rarely be enough unless this person knows both IT, Engineering, Regulatory, and Supply Chain aspects quite well (too much to ask from one person :-)).
 Investing in a company-specific workshop can have the benefit of educating & aligning all your stakeholders at once, specific to your business needs.

-- 4. Establish your Track & Trace strategy – This includes clear statement of business objectives, constraints & governance structure.
-It also requires an accurate baseline of your packaging site/line network, IT systems and supply chain.
-Key deliverable of the strategy is an end-to-end program budget & roll-out plan that includes high level validation & technical plans.
-Completing the vendor selection (component/line level, packaging site & warehouse level and enterprise/external IT systems level) process is also key as part of the strategy.
+- 4. Establish your Track & Trace strategy – This includes a clear statement of business objectives, constraints & governance structure.
+It also requires an accurate baseline of your packaging site/line network, IT systems, and supply chain.
+A key deliverable of the strategy is an end-to-end program budget & roll-out plan that includes high-level validation & technical plans.
+Completing the vendor selection (component/line level, packaging site & warehouse level, and enterprise/external IT systems-level) process is also key as part of the strategy.

 - 7. Plan to resource the program for parallel implementations – to meet legislation deadlines (unless you only have a few packaging lines).
 Dedicated project management is a key success factor together with a central/global PMO team.
 Core functions should be either dedicated or at least at 40-50% dedicated during the project (IT, Engineering, Quality/Validation, Supply Chain).
 Support functions should also be involved from day one (Artwork, Legal, Communication, HR).
 Cross-functional leadership is a key skill-set and a success factor for the T&T teams to work well together.